OZI-Project/docs/api/test-strategy.rst

 * The team should define and document the browser (and device if mobile testing is required) requirements.
 * This requirement should be considered as early as possible by the team.
 * As a minimum, browser testing should be carried out on the latest version of Chrome.
-* If multiple browsers need to be tested then work closely with the Test Leads and Product Owner to ensure the correct approach is taken.
-* More details can be found on the `browser automation <browser-automation.rst>`_ page.

 Infrastructure
 ^^^^^^^^^^^^^^